KabbAmine/lazyList.vim/README.md

 ### The selection

-In VISUAL mode, you just select the lines you want (Select one line doesn't count).
+In VISUAL mode, you just select the lines you want.

 In NORMAL mode, the selection is automatically calculated depending on the current cursor position, it can be:
 - An indented block.